Lecithin: Dietary supplement

+Lecithin contains dietary precursors to choline, an essential nutrient, which was formerly classified as a B vitamin (vitamin B4).
+Lecithin is a mixture of fats that contain phospholipids—including phosphatidylcholine, which makes up about 25 to 35 percent of lecithin—and the human body can convert phosphatidylcholine into choline.
+Further, about 12 percent of phosphatidylcholine is already choline, so that choline makes up some 3 to 4 percent of lecithin.

+Phosphatidylcholine is approximately 13.7% choline; as such, about 342 mg of choline is present per 10 grams of lecithin.
+Therefore, 10 grams of lecithin can be a source for the body to produce about the same amount of choline (342 mg) as can be produced by the body from 2 egg yolks.
+The recommended intake of choline varies depending on age, sex, and physiological conditions, and is roughly 500 mg per day for adults.

+Lecithin is generally recognized as safe (GRAS) by the FDA.

-Because it contains phosphatidylcholines, lecithin is a source of choline, an essential nutrient.
-There is no clinical evidence on the safety or efficacy of high doses of lecithin to improve milk flow in breast-feeding mothers or infants.
+There is no robust, scientifically validated clinical research investigating the safety and effectiveness of high-dose lecithin supplementation in lactating women and their infants.
+A meta-analysis found no evidence that high doses of lecithin improved milk flow in breast-feeding mothers or infants, though concluded that "higher maternal choline intake was likely to be associated with better child neurocognition and neurodevelopment."

 Soy lecithin does not contain enough allergenic proteins for most people allergic to soy, although the US FDA only exempts a few soy lecithin products from its mandatory requirements for allergenic source labeling.
+An alternative source of lecithin, derived from sunflowers, is available as a dietary supplement for those with concerns about soy-based foods.

 A 2003 review of randomized trials found no benefit of lecithin in people with dementia.

 Religious restrictions

 Soy-derived lecithin is considered by some to be kitniyot and prohibited on Passover for Ashkenazi Jews when many grain-based foods are forbidden, but not at other times.
 This does not necessarily affect Sephardi Jews, who do not have the same restrictions on rice and kitniyot during Passover.

-Muslims are not forbidden to eat lecithin per se; however, since it may be derived from animal as well as plant sources, care must be taken to ensure this source is halal.
+Muslims are not forbidden to eat lecithin per se; however, since it may be derived from animal as well as plant sources, care must be taken to ensure the source is halal.
 Lecithin derived from plants and egg yolks is permissible, as is that derived from animals slaughtered according to the rules of dhabihah.

+Sunflower lecithin, sourced from the seeds of sunflowers, is entirely plant-based and may be an option for those with religious or cultural concerns regarding food intake.